When Virgin business class was a real game-changer

-It follows its siblings in a steady exit since Virgin’s new owner Bain Capital scuppered all A330 and Boeing 777 jets in August 2020 as part of a sweeping ‘rescue, rightsize and reboot’ plan after the airline’s collapse into administration facing debts of $6.8 billion and a travel market gutted by the global pandemic.
+That chapter has of course long since closed, with Virgin’s new owner Bain Capital scuppering all A330 and Boeing 777 jets in August 2020 as part of a sweeping ‘rescue, rightsize and reboot’ plan after the airline’s collapse into administration facing debts of $6.8 billion and a travel market gutted by the global pandemic.

-That chapter opened in May 2011, when the rebranding of Virgin Blue as Virgin Australia sparked a turf war between challenger and incumbent.
+But there’s no doubt the aerial dogfight between Qantas and Virgin made premium passengers the winners – and it started in May 2011 when the rebranding of Virgin Blue as Virgin Australia triggered a turf war between challenger and incumbent.

-Spearheading this were the airline’s first Airbus A330s, previously leased to Emirates and now carrying not only Virgin’s new livery but plush lay-back international grade business class recliners boasting twice the legroom of Qantas’ own A330s.
+Spearheading this were the airline’s first Airbus A330s, previously leased to Emirates and now carrying not only Virgin’s new livery but international grade business class seats boasting twice the legroom of Qantas’ own A330s.

 Marketed under a new Coast to Coast brand, business travellers also enjoy limousine transfers, a coat-check service, amenity kits and premium inflight meals from Aussie chef Luke Mangan.